LoFTechs/LTSDK-Doc/docs/LT_Call_SDK_iOS_Document.md

 -   **apnsToken** _(O, String)_ : Member Device Token
 -   **voipToken** _(M, String)_ : Member Device PushKit Token.
 -   **cleanOld** _(O, boolean)_ : Clean the tokens of previous devices that login using the same userID.
+-   **isDebug** _(O, boolean)_ : Compile into debug mode or release mode, and the server will push notifications to the corresponding environment according to the mode.

 ## Callkit